 As announced by the ministry, if you are in one of the immunocompromised population groups identified by the ministry, you are eligible for a 3rd dose.
+For infants/children aged 6 months to 5 years who are immunocompromised, the Moderna COVID-19 vaccine (0.10mg/mL) may be given.
 For children ages 5-11 who are immunocompromised, the pediatric Pfizer-BioNTech (10mcg) vaccine should be given.
 The groups include: